mounirn/KharbgaNet/info.md

   11. UI enhacements to the board cell
   12. Messages improvements indicating which move is required.
   13. Added logic to detect condition when attacker can not move at the begining of the game (automatic loss - bad setting)
+  14. Resolve the issue when the game is won by abondon -- recorded the move to the server

 # Compiling TypeScript
 - tsc    (src directory)